If you’re new to the world of website hosting, you may be wondering what shared hosting is.

 This makes it an amazing option for small website owners who are just starting out.

-Most hosting providers offer different packages for shared hosting.
+Most shared hosting providers offer different packages for shared hosting.

 This means that you can start with a small package, and as your website starts getting more traffic, you can easily upgrade to a bigger package that can handle the growth.